A SANE Paper Archival Pipeline

 That rigs scanserv’s output folder directly to Paperless’ ingestion folder.

-Actually Using It
+Actually Using It#

 Using it is pretty easy.
 If I have something to scan I walk over to the scanner (or, technically, a scanner because it works on both of them) with an iPad or whatever.
-I load up the scanserv-js UI at :8001 and tell it:
+I load up the scanserv-js UI at :8001

-• Which scanner?
+- Which scanner?

-• Which input location?
+- Which input location?
 (ADF or Platen)

-• Size of the paper (Letter, A4, Legal, whatever)
+- Size of the paper (Letter, A4, Legal, whatever)

-• Quality (DPI, Color / Grayscale)
+- Quality (DPI, Color / Grayscale)

-• Batch or Not (Are we scanning multiple pages from the ADF?)
+- Batch or Not (Are we scanning multiple pages from the ADF?)

-• Output Format (Image or PDF, which only matters for multi-page documents).
+- Output Format (Image or PDF, which only matters for multi-page documents).

 Oh, and if I’m scanning something weirdly-shaped (like an ID or whatever), I can even do a scan preview and crop it right there.